ezoterik/yii2-google-tag-manager/README.md

 Usage
 -----

-0. Add this code in your *web* config file:
+0. Add this code in your *@app/config/main.php* config file  with the other previous config:
  ```php
  'bootstrap' => ['googleTagManager'],
  'components' => [